Local Hamiltonian Problem with succinct ground state is MA-Complete: The verification protocol

-For any $x\in S$ where $\langle x|\phi_S\rangle \neq 0$.
-However, in our setting, in the No instance, $\ket{\phi_S}$ can be any adversary state.
-The ``$\lambda(\FHS)$" calculated by Eq.~(\ref{eq:lambda}) cannot be trusted and might break the soundness of the protocol.
-Note that in the Yes instance, Eq.~(\ref{eq:GHt}) and Eq.~(\ref{eq:GH}) coincides since $\lambda(\FHS)=0$.
+Here are some other remarks.
+Note that in the Yes instance, Eq.~(\ref{eq:GHt}) and Eq.~(\ref{eq:GH}) coincide since $\lambda(\FHS)=0$.
 It is worth noting that $\GHS$ is not symmetric.
-However, since $\FHS$ is symmetric, by similar argument as Lemma \ref{lem:basic_GH} (1) we have \begin{fact} $\GHS$ is always diagonalizable and has the same spectrum as $\FHS$. \end{fact}
+However, since $\FHS$ is symmetric, by similar argument as Corollary \ref{cor:basic_GH} (1) we have \begin{fact} $\GHS$ is always diagonalizable and has the same spectrum as $-\FHS$. \end{fact}